 Participation: Often, US sanctions will apply.
 If you are associated with Iran, Cuba, North Korea, Sudan, or Syria, please check beforehand if you are eligible to participate.

-A conference is typically a multi-day, multi-presenter event.
-On an annual basis we offer the 2-day “Student Technical Conference”, which you need to apply for if you want to participate.
+A congress is typically a multi-day, multi-presenter event.
+On an annual basis we offer the 2-day “Student Technical Congress”, which you need to apply for if you want to participate.

 Our section also participates at conferences and other events of other organizations – such as the DGMK spring conference and some job fairs.
 We usually have a booth at these shows and sometimes also offer presentations/lectures at these events.